Islam in Iran: Islamic schools

 Maktabs started to decline in number and importance in the first decades of the twentieth century, once the government began developing a national public school system.
 Nevertheless, maktabs continued to exist as private religious schools until the Revolution.
 Because the overall emphasis of public schools has remained secular subjects, since 1979 maktabs have continued to serve children whose parents want them to have a more religious education.

+Clergy

-In 2003, Abbas William Samii estimated that there are 90 000 (media observers) to 300 000 (European sources) clerics in Iran, with, back then, 40 000 students at the religious seminaries.
-To this he add 60 000 "people with no formal training or qualifications who acted as urban preachers, rural prayer leaders, and procession organizers."
+In 2003, Abbas William Samii estimated that there are 90,000 (the estimate of media observers) to 300,000 (estimate of European sources) clerics in Iran, with, at the time, 40,000 students at the religious seminaries.
+To this he add 60,000 "people with no formal training or qualifications who acted as urban preachers, rural prayer leaders, and procession organizers."
 As for the numbers of seminaries, Qom alone had 60.
+Abbas Djavadi estimates that after the 1979 revolution, "more than 200,000 mullahs" became "receivers of government salaries and benefits".